myshu2017-03-14/16S_analysis_pipline/README.md

 ![seq_couns_results](images/seq_counts_results.png)

-> #### Prepare map file and generate combined_fasta.fna
+> #### Prepare map file
 The mapping file format is a Manually edited tab file.
 You can edit it using excel or other text editor.
 More about this file's format you can read from this [link](http://qiime.org/documentation/file_formats.html#metadata-mapping-files).
-My example map file just as below:
+My example `mapping_file.txt` just as below:(The  `InputFileName` must be the same as each samples seq file name. )
 ![map_file_example](images/map_file_example.png)

 And notice that the map file for qiime is needed a "#" in the most left item of the header, and the map file for R to plots is not needed.

+Then we need to generate a `combined_fasta.fna` for all the samples.
+`add_qiime_labels.py -i All_samples_fasta_dir -m mapping_file.txt -c InputFileName -n 1 -o combined_fasta`

+Finally, we will get a `combined_fasta/combined_fasta.fna` for the Data filtering.

+> #### Data filtering for Full length 16S rRNA from Pacbio sequencing (Note: the filter criterion may be different for different data)
+We use mothur to filter our data.
+The command just as below:
+`mothur filter.sh`

+## OTU analysis

 > ####

-## OTU analysis

 ## Alpha diversity analysis